solidjs-community/solid-primitives/packages/geolocation/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-Primitive to manage geolocation requests.
-Geolocation is segmented into two primitives.
+Primitives to query and watch geolocation information.

-`createGeolocation` - Used as a one-off geolocation query and storage utility.
+`createGeolocation` - Used to fetch current geolocation data as a resource.

-`createGeolocationWatcher` - Creates a geolocation watcher and updates a signal with the latest values.
+`createGeolocationWatcher` - Creates a geolocation watcher and updates a signal with the latest coordinates.

 ## How to use it

-Basic use with refetch and loading:
+Basic use with refetch:

 ```ts
 const [location, refetch] = createGeolocation();